 - Asian, Black, Hispanic, and Caucasian youth all report attempting to lose weight at similar rates, while 48% of Native American adolescents were attempting weight loss (Kilpatrick, Phannessian, & Bartholomew, 1999).

-- People of color with self-acknowledged eating and weight concerns were significantly less likely than their white participants to have been asked by a doctor about eating disorder symptoms, despite similar rates of eating disorder symptoms across ethnic groups (Becker, 2003).
+- People of color with self-acknowledged eating and weight concerns were significantly less likely than white participants to have been asked by a doctor about eating disorder symptoms, despite similar rates of eating disorder symptoms across ethnic groups (Becker, 2003).

-People of Color may be More Vulnerable to Eating Disorders
+People of Color May Be More Vulnerable to Eating Disorders

 How Eating Disorders Present in People of Color

 It is true that eating disorders can affect anyone and we know that they affect different races relatively equally.
-It is also true that providers are struggling to shift to this understanding, as we can see in studies like the one where only 17% of clinicians were able to identify an eating disorder in a black woman.
+It is also true that providers are struggling to shift to this understanding, as we can see in studies like the one where only 17% of clinicians were able to identify an eating disorder in a Black woman.
 In addition to a lack of provider understanding, people of color often experience additional barriers to seeking treatment, such as a lack of information, a lack of accessible treatment centers, and a lack of representation in the recovery world.

-How to do Better
+How to Do Better